liuzihe02/salary-predictor/README.md

 It project predicts the salary of the employee based on the experience.

 Flask is a web framework for Python, meaning that it provides functionality for building APIs and web applications.
 In this tutorial, we'll use Flask to create a simple web application that integrates our API with some basic html.
+This was referenced from https://github.com/TomasBeuzen/machine-learning-tutorials/tree/master/ml-deploy-model

 ## Directory Structure and Environment